 Make sure your template is not corrupted or misformed.
 Agents are set to revert to the default configuration of 30 seconds interval with no module being run if they cannot parse the template successfully.
 There is also a limit to the amount of data passed by the agents, try turning verbose to false.

-Check the Apache log to see if the notify function failed for some reason.
-This should be under
+Make sure you configured the types of notifications you want under Settings.
+Check the Apache/IIS log on the dashboard to see if the notify function failed for some reason.